KKBOX/OpenAPI-Android/README.md

 # KKBOX OpenAPI SDK for Android

 ## SDK usage
+### Compatibility
+1. The SDK itself is implemented in Kotlin, but it can be used as an ordinary java library.
+1. It should be able to use with Android Studio 2.x.

 ### Import the SDK
 In the module which uses the SDK, add following lines in build.gradle
 ```